Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Discussion

 \section{Discussion}

 Throughout these toolkits, we observed a mismatch between the imagined roles and work practices for ethics in AI and the support the toolkits provided for achieving those roles and practices.
+Specifically, despite rhetoric from the documentation of many toolkits that the work of ethics is \textit{socio}technical, involving contributions from a variety of stakeholders, the actual design and functionality of the majority of toolkits involved \textit{technical} work for primarily developers and data scientists.
 Toolkits suggested multi-stakeholder approaches to addressing ethical issues in sociotechnical ways, but most toolkits provided little scaffolding for the social dimensions of ethics or for engaging stakeholders from multiple (non-technical) backgrounds.
-These technosolutionist approaches to AI ethics suggest that the toolkits may act as a ``technology of de-politicization'' \cite[cf.][]{hitzig2020normative}, sublimating sociopolitical considerations in favor of technical fixes.
+These technosolutionist approaches to AI ethics suggest that AI ethics toolkits may act as a ``technology of de-politicization'' \cite[cf.][]{hitzig2020normative}, sublimating sociopolitical considerations in favor of technical fixes.
 With few exceptions [e.g., \ref{itm:T17-AEKit}], the toolkits took a decontextualized approach to ethics, largely divorced from the sociopolitical nuance of what ethics might mean in the contexts in which AI systems may be deployed, or how ethical work practices might be enacted within the organizational contexts of the sites of AI production (e.g., technology companies).
 In such a decontextualized view of ethics, toolkit designers envision individual users who have the agency to make decisions about their design of AI systems, and who are not beholden to the role of power dynamics within the workplace: organizational hierarchies, misaligned priorities, and incentives for ethical work practices---key considerations for the use of AI ethics toolkits, given the reality of business priorities and profit motives.\looseness=-1